K-Bharath-Vardhan/SI-GuidedProject-600206-1697472221/README.md

 In the Design Phase, we will create a blueprint for our ship classification solution.
 This phase will include the following key elements:

 #### Proposed Solution
 We'll define the overall solution for ship classification.
-This involves defining the problem statement, idea, novelty, social impact, business model, scalability
+This involves defining the problem statement, idea, novelty, social impact, business model, scalability.

 #### Solution Architecture
 We will design the technical architecture of our ship classification system.
 This will include deciding on the infrastructure, such as cloud services or on-premises servers, and how the various components of the system will interact along with a software diagram.